TeamHypersomnia/Hypersomnia/README.md

 Launches the game through ```valgrind```.

 All the above targets set the working directory automatically to ```${PROJECT_SOURCE_DIR}/hypersomnia```.

+If, for some reason, some step fails, refer to the latest working Travis build and the relevant ```travis.yml``` file.

 If the game fails to launch, it should automatically open a log file with the relevant message using ```$VISUAL``` executable.